 Rill MCP Server

 The Rill Model Context Protocol (MCP) server exposes Rill's most essential APIs to LLMs.
-It's currently designed primarily for data analysts, not data engineers, and focuses on consuming Rill metric views—not creating them.
+It is currently designed primarily for data analysts, not data engineers, and focuses on consuming Rill metrics views—not creating them.

 Why use MCP with Rill?

-Instead of blindly exposing your entire data warehouse to external platforms in hopes of uncovering trends, Rill's MCP server provides a structured and governed alternative.
-By querying data that already has pre-defined measures and dimensions, the responses you get are guaranteed to be as accurate and consistent as the metrics displayed in your Rill dashboards.
+Instead of blindly exposing your entire data warehouse to external platforms in hopes of uncovering trends, Rill's MCP integration provides a structured and governed alternative.
+By querying data that already has predefined measures and dimensions, the responses you get are guaranteed to be as accurate and consistent as the metrics displayed in your Rill dashboards.

 This ensures trustworthy, governed analytics while empowering users to self-serve answers to everyday business questions—without delays caused by email chains or ticket requests.
 The result: greater team productivity, clearer data ownership, and faster, more confident decision-making across your organization.